 Jet Semrick is a debater for the University of Kansas and has been involved in speech and debate for 5 years.
 On the college circuit, he has competed in elimination debates of multiple tournaments.
 In high school, he competed on the national circuit and won NCFL nationals in 2019.
 Jet is passionate about research and enjoys the competitive aspect of policy debate.

-ADL-Affiliated Online Instructors
+ADL-Contracted Online Instructors

 Asian Debate League is the Exclusive Contact and Agent in Taiwan of the following coaches.

 Please contact ADL if you are interested in online courses with the Top-Tier Debate Directors from the US.